 - Be enrolled as a student in Charlotte-Mecklenburg Schools.

 - Submit an online Request for Transfer or Reassignment.

-- Use one of the links below to sign-up.
-Students in grades 1-8 who are new to our dual language/immersion programs must meet proficiency on the late-entry assessment.
+- Students in grades 1-8 who are new to our dual language/immersion programs must meet proficiency on the late-entry assessment.
 The assessment will only determine eligibility for a dual language/immersion program.
 It does not guarantee placement.
 Placement depends on whether there is space available in the program.

 Do you want to help your child prepare for the assessment?